dalenewman/Cfg-NET/README.md

 Cfg-NET
 =======

-##Introduction
 Cfg-NET is a JSON or XML based [open source](https://github.com/dalenewman/Cfg.Net) .NET configuration handler.
 It is an alternative for custom sections in _app_ or _web.config_.
 It is licensed under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0).

 ####Good Configurations: